Thermodynamical Structure of AdS Black Holes in Massive Gravity with Stringy Gauge-Gravity Corrections: Introduction

-In order to have a ghost-free action, the quadratic curvature corrections to the Einstein-Hilbert action should be proportional to the GB term \cite{Zwiebach}.
+In order to have a ghost-free action, the quadratic curvature corrections to the Einstein-Hilbert action should be proportional to the GB term \cite {Zwiebach}.
 In addition, the natural next-to-leading order term of the heterotic string effective action which plays a fundamental role in Chern-Simons gravitational theories is GB term \cite{Chamseddine}.
-In Ref. \cite{Pastras}, it was pointed out that considering GB gravity in addition to Einstein gravity will lead to obtaining modified Renyi entropies.
+In Ref. \cite{Pastras}, it was pointed out that considering GB gravity will lead to obtain the modified Renyi entropies.
 These entropies violate specific inequality which must be hold for Renyi entropy.
 In addition, in case of AdS/CFT correspondence, it was shown that considering GB gravity will modify shear viscosity, entropy, thermal conductivity and electrical conductivity \cite{conductivity}.

 The existence of singularity at the origin for a point-like charge, represents a shortcoming of Maxwell theory.
-In order to overcome this problem, Born and Infeld in Ref. \cite{BI} generalized Maxwell theory to a nonlinear theory.
-This theory imposes a maximum strength of the electromagnetic field to resolve self-energy problem.
-The spherically symmetric solutions of Einstein gravity in presence of Born-Infeld (BI) theory was obtained in Ref. \cite{Hoffmann}.
-On the other hand, it was shown that BI theory could be derived in open super strings and D-branes in context of this theory are free from physical singularities \cite{Fradkin}.
+In order to overcome this problem, Born and Infeld \cite{BI} generalized linear Maxwell theory to a nonlinear one.
+The nonlinear form of the Born-Infeld theory results into a bounded electric field associated to a point-like charge everywhere.
+This leads into a finite self-energy which resolves the shortcoming of the Maxwell theory in this regard.
+The spherically symmetric solutions of Einstein gravity in the presence of Born-Infeld (BI) theory was obtained in Ref. \cite{Hoffmann}.
+Various applications of BI theory in the context of black hole physics have been investigated by many authors \cite{Clement}.
+On the other hand, it was shown that BI theory could be derived in open super strings and D-branes in the context of this theory are free from physical singularities \cite{Fradkin}.
 For getting a better picture of properties of BI theory in string theory see Ref. \cite{Gibbons}

+In Einstein theory of gravity, gravitons are massless particles.
+In order to make a massive theory, one can simply add massive terms to Einstein gravity.
+This will lead to introduction of a massive theory with a massive spin $2$ particle propagation in which for $m\rightarrow 0$, massless Einstein theory of gravity is recovered.

+Manipulation of anti-de Sitter/conformal field theory (AdS/CFT) correspondence may lead to obtain a massive gravity theory.
+In usual AdS/CFT correspondence, the graviton in AdS side is corresponding to the energy-momentum tensor of CFT.
+In this usual regard, diffeomorphism invariance in AdS gravity translates to energy-momentum conservation in the CFT side.
+Motivated by generalized energy-momentum dispersion relation in UV regime \cite{Rainbow} and multi-trace deformation \cite{multi}, one may deform the CFT in a way that violates the energy-momentum conservation.
+Accordingly, a gravitational Higgs effect appears in AdS gravity and diffeomorphism invariance gets broken, and therefore, the graviton acquires a mass (for more details see \cite{Niarchos}).
+In addition, a model of cosmological topologically massive gravity in the context of AdS/CFT relation has been presented in Ref. \cite{CTMG}.